dbut2/dbut2.github.io/content/blog/homelab-in-review.md

 This is where the second contention came up.
 I often found myself test deploying services and leaving the test compose defined on the machine that I'd just shell into.
 This often led to a drift in what was defined in GitHub and what was actually deployed.
 Working across many machines was basically made impossible.

-For this reason I decided I should seperate my development and deployment environments.
-Hearing word on proxmox and people using virtualisation in their labs, this sounded like a good starting approach and to just run 2 seperate machines, one with docker running and the other with my Jetbrains gateway host running.
+For this reason I decided I should separate my development and deployment environments.
+Hearing word on proxmox and people using virtualisation in their labs, this sounded like a good starting approach and to just run 2 separate machines, one with docker running and the other with my JetBrains gateway host running.

 ## The Proxmox Disaster